-Steve Jobs is considered one of the greatest corporate storytellers in the world because his presentations inform, educate and entertain.
-By giving extraordinary presentations, he stands out as a leader and communicator.
-You are being judged to a large degree on your ability to communicate what you do.
+Steve Jobs was considered one of the greatest corporate storytellers in the world because his presentations informed, educated and entertained.
+By giving extraordinary presentations, he stood out as a leader and communicator.
+He understood that the company was being judged to a large degree on his ability to communicate Apple's mission.

 The big difference between extraordinary communicators and the average leader is that people like Jobs use presentations to complement the message.
-The speaker is the storyteller; PowerPoint slides (or in Jobs' case, Apple Keynote slides) serve as a backdrop to the story.
+The speaker is the storyteller; the slideshow serves as a backdrop to the story.